-Such a global view of data contrasts with most parallel languages which tend to require users to partition distributed data aggregates into per-processor chunks either manually or using language abstractions.
-As a simple example, consider creating a 0-based vector with n elements distributed between p locales.
-A language that supports global-view data structures, as Chapel does, allows the user to declare the array to contain n elements and to refer to the array using the indices $0 \dots n-1$.
-In contrast, most traditional approaches require the user to declare the array as p chunks of n/p elements each and to specify and manage inter-processor communication and synchronization explicitly (and the details can be messy if p does not divide p evenly).
-Moreover, the chunks are typically accessed using local indices on each processor (p, p, requiring the user to explicitly translate between logical indices and those used by the implementation.
+consider creating a 0-based vector with n elements distributed between p locales.
+A language that supports globalview data structures, as Chapel does, allows the user to declare the array to contain n elements and to refer to the array using the indices $0 \dots n - 1$.
+In contrast, most traditional approaches require the user to declare the array as p chunks of n/p elements each and to specify and manage inter-processor communication and synchronization explicitly (and the details can be messy if p does not divide n evenly).
+Moreover, the chunks are typically accessed using local indices on each processor (e.g., $0 \dots n/p$), requiring the user to explicitly translate between logical indices and those used by the implementation.